5 min read

 • Family background.
 Growing up in a family of high achievers might make the child feel pressured and inadequate.
 Later on in life, they will need to learn how to overcome imposter syndrome, as chances are that they could struggle to feel worthy of success.
 Even when they worked hard for it.

 • Pressure to perform in new environments.
-Imposter syndrome will often show up when people are introduced to a new activity, environment, or social situation, no matter how much they initially wanted to be there.
+The imposter syndrome will often show up when people are introduced to a new activity, environment, or social situation, no matter how much they initially wanted to be there.
 That happens because there is an unspoken pressure to perform and show up as your best self.
 Nothing wrong with that, besides the fact that when one’s confidence is low, feeling like the best version of themselves doesn’t come in handy.

 In an engaging episode of The Mindvalley’s Show, Vishen talks with Shadé Zahrai, a leadership coach and international speaker who is well known for her “magical” ability to transform the latest psychological research into practical actions.